-With another year in the books, 2022 brought on just as much turmoil as the previous years delivered.
+We’ve put together a list of our top 5 nursing trends we expect to see in 2023 and beyond.
 The roles of nurses have been gradually making the necessary changes in order to see a more potent and confident future in a position so demanding and vital.
-With talks of nursing shortages, a recession and an accumulating amount of stress and burnout in the workplace, seeing what’s to come in nursing for 2023 is going to be quite interesting.
+With talks of nursing shortages, a recession and an accumulating amount of stress and burnout in the workplace, seeing what 2023 has in store is going to be quite interesting.

 What Nursing Trends Are Expected in 2023?